Emerging & Specific Regulation

 UK GDPR Changes

-Data Protection and Digital Information Bill: This Bill, introduced in March 2023, aims to provide greater flexibility in the use of personal data and reduce the burden of complying with UK data protection laws.
-It doesn’t constitute an extensive overhaul but offers clarifications and adjustments to existing laws.
-Businesses already compliant with UK data protection laws won’t need additional steps to comply with this Bill, but they might take advantage of the changes to streamline their data protection compliance.
+- Data Protection and Digital Information Bill: The Bill is aimed at increasing flexibility in the use of personal data and reducing the burden of complying with UK data protection laws.
+It is not a full-scale overhaul, rather, offering some clarifications and adjustments to the current regime.
+Businesses compliant with the UK data protection laws do not need to take additional steps to comply with the Bill but may wish to use the reforms to simplify their data protection compliance.

-Changes to Research, Legitimate Interests, and Recordkeeping: The Bill introduces statutory definitions for processing personal data for various types of research and amends the definition of “consent” under Article 4 of the UK GDPR.
-It also allows organizations to forego balancing a recognized legitimate interest with the rights and interests of the data subject in certain situations.
+- Changes to Research, Legitimate Interests, and Recordkeeping: The Bill introduces statutory definitions for processing personal data for various types of research and changes the definition of “consent” under Article 4 of the UK GDPR.
+Organizations will be able to dispense with balancing the organization’s legitimate interests against the rights and interests of the data subject under certain scenarios.

-Senior Responsible Individual (SRI): The role of the data protection officer is replaced with an SRI, required only for public bodies or where processing represents a high risk to individuals.
-The SRI will be responsible for data protection risks within their organization.
+- Senior Responsible Individual (SRI): The Bill replaces a data protection officer with a SRI (only required for public bodies or where processing poses a high risk to individuals) who will be responsible for data protection risks within their organization.

-Article 27 Representation: Data controllers and processors not established in the UK are no longer required to appoint a representative under Article 27 of the UK GDPR.
+- Article 27 Representation: Data controllers and processors that are not established in the United Kingdom will no longer be required to appoint a representative under Article 27 of the UK GDPR.

-Data Flow and Adequacy Regulations: The Bill establishes a new test for making adequacy regulations, aiming to allow more countries to be recognized as providing an adequate level of data protection, facilitating international data transfers.
+- Data Flow and Adequacy Regulations: The Bill creates a new adequacy regulations test, which is designed to allow more countries to be recognized as providing an adequate level of data protection, thus easing international data transfer restrictions.
+Restricted transfer is important.

-Direct Marketing Fines and Cookie Rules: Fines for breaches of direct marketing rules will increase significantly.
-The Bill also broadens exemptions for when consent is required for placing cookies on a user’s terminal equipment.
+- Direct Marketing Fines and Cookie Rules: Fines for breaching the direct marketing rules will increase considerably.
+The Bill increases the exemptions for which “consent” is required to place cookies on a user’s terminal equipment.

 EU GDPR Changes